argonary/meridian-procurement-agent/README.md

-﻿# Meridian Industrial — Procurement Analytics Agent
+﻿# Meridian Industrial: Procurement Analytics Agent

 A conversational AI agent that answers natural language procurement questions against a causally-structured synthetic dataset.
 Ask it about supplier performance, spend concentration, overbilling anomalies, or how the supplier roster has changed over time.